Mesothelioma and Nanotechnology

 - The main goal of the Penn Center for Orphan Disease Research and Therapy at the University of Pennsylvania is to develop and test nanoparticles for targeted drug delivery.
 The center recently received a $10 million gift toward that goal.

-- New York University’s Langone Medical Center is working with high-tech equipment called a NanoString Technologies nCounter Analysis System.
-This cutting-edge technology will help researchers investigate cancer treatment with nanotechnology.
+- New York University’s Langone Medical Center is using high-tech equipment called a NanoString Technologies nCounter Analysis System.
+This cutting-edge technology will help researchers investigate nanotechnology-based cancer treatment.

 Nanotechnology holds great promise for treating diseases like mesothelioma; however, some of these microscopic particles may also cause harm.